Considering snapping up your first abode in Tasmania? You might find yourself saving nearly $29,000 in tax from 1 July.

 All values calculated using Your Mortgage's stamp duty calculator

-Unlike in some other states and territories, the stamp duty waiver is available whether an eligible first time buyer is buying a new or existing property.
+Unlike in some other states and territories, the stamp duty waiver is available to eligible first time buyers buying an existing property.

 Previously, first home buyers entering the market in Tasmania could receive a 50% stamp duty discount for purchases worth up to $600,000.